markel3/AIF_USC/README.md

 <!-- INSTALLATION -->
 ## Installation

-Once you have cloned the repository, you can install the required packages by running the following command:
+Once you have cloned the repository, you can create a new conda environment of python 3.10 with all the required packages by running the following command:

 ```sh
 conda env create -f environment.yml